brian-tex/AboutMe/_posts/2023-07-26-ansible-overview.md

 ---
 layout: post
-title: Ansible Glossary
+title: Ansible Overview
-subtitle: Common Ansible terms and definitions
+subtitle: Overview of Ansible and how it can be used
 tags: [ansible, glossary, automation]
 comments: true
 ---